 Integrity issues are not uncommon in supply chains.
 And importers are right to be concerned.
 Bribery and other forms of corruption can occur, But there are ways that professional inspection companies help to prevent them.

 Corruption often takes subtler forms than outright bribery, which can make it harder to identify and prevent.
 For example, factory staff might offer to provide lunch or transportation to an inspector.
-The problem is that seemingly innocent gestures like these can affect the inspector’s judgement when they’re writing a report of the order status and quality.
+The problem is that seemingly innocent gestures like these can affect the inspector’s judgment when they’re writing a report of the order status and quality.

 One of the best ways to prevent this is by rotating inspectors so that no inspector gets too familiar with staff and management at a factory.
 Third-party inspection firms are well-prepared to rotate staff, as they often have multiple inspectors available in different service areas.
 These companies also tend to have strict policies in place that forbid their staff to accept any gifts or other gratuities.

-Ultimately, corruption can still be difficult to catch and prevent, even when precautions are taken.
+Ultimately, corruption can still be challenging to catch and prevent, even when precautions are taken.
 But importers are often exposed to less risk when working with third-party product inspection than with other inspection methods.

 3. Flexibility and limited obligation

 Third-party inspection companies typically offer a high degree of flexibility.
-For example, you may want your inspection report to be issued in a certain format.
+For example, you may want your inspection report to be issued in a specific format.
 Or you may want the inspector to use a certain testing method for your product.

 But perhaps the most valuable point of flexibility is in arranging inspections.
 Third-party inspectors are contractors typically hired on an as-needed basis.
 That means you have no long-term contracts or other obligations.
-When you have an upcoming order that needs inspection you can book the service within a few days without the need for a contractual agreement.
+When you have an upcoming order that needs inspection, you can book the service within a few days without the need for a contractual agreement.